 Looking to visit Portland Head Light in Portland, Maine?
 We’ve got you covered!
 Welcome to the oldest lighthouse in Maine and the most photographed lighthouse in the United States!
+Not to mention, one of (if not the most) beautiful lighthouses on the East Coast.

 On a weekend in Portland, Maine you can easily spend a good chunk of it here just witnessing the beauty of this Cape Elizabeth lighthouse overlooking the Casco Bay coastline and scenic trails around Fort Williams Park and plenty of picnic and photo spots.